Editor’s note: This post was updated on Oct. 21, 2020.

 In an era of schoolyard ball bans and debates about safe tobogganing, have we as a society lost the appropriate balance between keeping children healthy and active and protecting them from serious harm?
 Have we restricted a child’s right to play and their access to the holistic health benefits of active outdoor play?

 Adults’ fears about all that can go wrong when children play is a barrier to letting children play outside.

 In the case of schools and other institutions, these fears can result in unnecessary and restrictive policies that limit the amount and type of play available to children.
 Yet the injury statistics show that children today are safer than at any other time in Canada.
 Car crashes are the leading causes of child death, yet we do not hesitate to put our children in cars to “keep them safe.”
-The risk of abduction by a stranger is so remote that statistics are not regularly kept.
+The risk of abduction by a stranger is very remote.
 The last estimate was 1:14 million, about the same as winning Lotto 649.
 The likelihood of a child dying from a fall from play equipment or a tree is even lower at 1:70 million, and there are no recorded deaths for children falling from trees in the 17 years of available statistics.
 Serious injuries are also extremely rare; the likelihood of sustaining a fracture while playing is 0.0004%.

 There are also unique benefits of being in the outdoors, particularly in nature.
 When children play the way they want outdoors they move more, sit less and play longer.
 They get their hands dirty and are exposed to microbes that help them build immunity.
 They make their own goals and figure out the steps to attain those goals.
 They learn, build resilience, develop social skills, and learn how to manage risks and keep safe.
 Their eyes get the exercise needed to combat short-sightedness.